FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Interfacing_with_the_Kraken_API_in_Go.md

 ---
+description: In this article, we'll explore how to use the Kraken cryptocurrency exchange API with Go (Golang)
+imgSrc: /imgs/2023/3847215807.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-10-11T12:10:48.000Z'
+tags: []
 title: Interfacing with the Kraken API in Go
-pubDate: "2023-10-11T12:10:48.000Z"
-description: "In this article, we'll explore how to use the Kraken cryptocurrency exchange API with Go (Golang)"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Interfacing with the Kraken API in Go

 In this article, we'll explore how to use the Kraken cryptocurrency exchange API with Go (Golang).
 We will create a simple application that retrieves account balance, places an order, and checks the status of an open order.